 Maintain a Calm Environment

-A calm and orderly environment enhances focus.
-Reduce distractions and create a space where children feel safe and concentrated.
-Quiet areas improve the effectiveness of sensory activities.
+A calm and neat environment helps with focus.
+Cut down on distractions and set up a place where children feel safe and can concentrate.
+A peaceful space boosts the benefits of sensory activities.

 Observe and Adapt